 TRAINING & BEHAVIOUR CONSULTATIONS FOR ANY BREED

-We offer one to one training, in person or by video call, in your own home for problem behaviours or general training.
-And as certified clicker training specialists, we can teach you how to train your border collie using a clicker.
+I offer one to one training, with in-person house visits or remote consultations by video call, and have clients in the UK, USA, and Europe.
+I use kind, positive As a certified clicker training specialist, I can teach you how to train your dog using a clicker.
 Having this skill opens up an exciting new means of communicating with your dog and enables you to teach them just about anything!

 Don't leave it too late - invest in your dog's future today.